 The amount filed by a signer of Form CHG-1 before the Registrar of Companies (RoC) is related to the authorised share capital of the company.
 The fees so charged would be as follows:

-3. The same is for organisations having authorized capital exceeding ₹5 lakhs but not exceeding ₹25 lakhs wherein they’ll remit ₹400.
+- The same applies to organisations having authorised capital exceeding ₹5 lakhs but not exceeding ₹25 lakhs, wherein they’ll remit ₹400.

-These charges are the normal rates at which Form CHG-1 is filed promptly.
-In case the filing is delayed there will be additional charges and imposition of penalties as per the Companies Act of 2013.
+These charges represent the standard rates for filing Form CHG-1 promptly.
+In the event of a delayed filing, additional charges and penalties will be imposed as per the Companies Act of 2013.

 Procedure for Filing CHG-1